bcgov/mds/USAGE.md

 NOTE: The above command only works after the keycloak server has started.
 If you see any errors, wait a couple of minutes and then try again.

-NOTE: It will take quite a bit longer for the other servers to start up, give it about 5 minutes before the frontend and backend are properly online.

 ## Generating Test Data